Joe-Withers/AI_drone/README.md

 Different AI modes:
 P - follow human

 The follow human mode workes by detecting bodies and faces.
-The rotates and moves up, down, towards, or away from the human.
+The drone rotates and moves up, down, towards, or away from the human.
-Currently the distance is infered from the size of the bounding boxes as pydnet was giving accurate enough depths.
+Currently the distance is infered from the size of the bounding boxes as pydnet was not giving accurate enough depths.
 TODO: research and find better alternative monocular depth detection.